-- (i) A fine of no less than Two Thousand Five Hundred (\$2,500) and no more than Twenty-Five Thousand Dollars (\$25,000) shall be assessed. - (ii) In lieu of a suspension, the organization will be deducted (1) point in the standings for every game that would have been assessed up to a maximum of twenty-five (25) points. - (iii) Any appeal process involving an owner shall be conducted solely by the league Commissioner and Director of Player Safety. - 40.6 Supplementary Discipline In the event that the player has committed more than one offense under this rule, in addition to the penalties imposed under this offense, his case shall be referred to the Commissioner of the league and Director of Player Safety for consideration of supplementary disciplinary action. - 40.7 Coach or Non-Playing Club Personnel Any manager, coach or non- playing Club personnel who holds or strikes an official shall be automatically suspended from the game, ordered to the dressing room and the matter will be reported to the Commissioner and Director of Player Safety for further disciplinary action under the applicable suspension category.
+- 40.6 Supplementary Discipline In the event that the player has committed more than one offense under this rule, in addition to the penalties imposed under this offense, his case shall be referred to the DOPS of the League for consideration of supplementary disciplinary action. - 40.7 Coach or Non-Playing Club Personnel Any Manager, Coach or non-playing Club personnel who holds or strikes an official shall be automatically suspended from the game, ordered to the dressing room and the matter will be reported to the DOPS for further disciplinary action. - 40.8 Police Protection and Security All Clubs shall provide adequate police or other protection for all players, goalkeepers and officials at all times.